CesiumGS/3d-tiles/extensions/3DTILES_content_conditional/README.md

 The new content type for the conditional content is represented as a JSON file.
 Such a file can be referred to via the `tile.content.uri` in a 3D Tiles data set.
 The file contains an array `conditionalContents`, where each item is a [3D Tiles 1.1 `content`](https://github.com/CesiumGS/3d-tiles/blob/1.1/specification/schema/content.schema.json) with additional properties.

 The additional properties that are defined for each item are the `keys`.
 These keys serve as the basis for deciding whether the respective content item should be active.
-The keys are objects with arbitrary string-typed properties.
+The keys are objects with arbitrary properties that have the type `string`, `number`, or `boolean`.
 The set of properties is defined by the top-level extension object (as described below).

 An example conditional content data is shown here: It defines two different content items.
 These contents contain different keys.
 The keys allow the application to select the contents to be 'active', depending on a time stamp and a revision indicator.